Tech

 iPad

 The iPad has been described as a magic sheet of glass.
-This sucks, so we got a Paperlike.
+But interfacing with a big glass pane sucks, so we got a Paperlike.
 Past that, the interface is surprisingly fun to use; connecting a spare keyboard and mouse provides a bunch of redundant input methods that we can choose based on our mood from moment to moment, which always feels liberating.
 (Every method of text input without a physical keyboard is miserable, though.)

 The iPad is also useful as an extra screen for macOS with features like Sidecar.
 But that feels like an indictment with the state of iPadOS's supposedly "desktop-class" selection of big iPhone apps.
 While the iPad is something we use, we haven't found many ways to embed it into our flow yet.